• Skip to primary navigation

 Baking with Persimmons

 Persimmons are a winter tree fruit.
-In the US, there are several varieties of persimmon that are sold in the market.
+In the US, several varieties of persimmon are sold in the market.
 The most important thing to know about persimmons is which variety to pick for baking.

 What Type of Persimmons For Baking